-Fatou Batta serves as Groundswell’s Regional Coordinator for West Africa.
+Fatou Batta, in 2019 left her position as Regional Coordinator for West Africa, and is supporting our program as a part-time consultant.
 She is one of Groundswell’s co-founders and also founded Association Nourrir Sans Détruire (ANSD), Groundswell’s local partner in Burkina Faso.
 Until 2009, Fatou worked for over 15 years as the World Neighbors’ Area Representative for West Africa, overseeing all aspects of strategy, programs and management for the region.
 She has also held several positions with the government of her native Burkina Faso, where she helped to develop family planning policy and planned and administered projects sponsored by international agencies.
-She received her Master’s degree in Public Health from Tulane University’s School of Public Health and Tropical Medicine in New Orleans.
-She did her undergraduate work at School of Technical Education in Paris and completed a diploma in participatory development at the Coady International Institute at St. Francis Xavier University.
+She received her Master’s degree in Public Health from Tulane University’s School of Public Health and Tropical Medicine in New Orleans, her undergraduate degree at the School of Technical Education in Paris, and completed a diploma in participatory development at the Coady International Institute at St. Francis Xavier University.

 Tsuamba Bourgou Regional Coordinator for West Africa: Tsuamba brings decades of experience supporting community-led development in his native Burkina Faso and West Africa, including as Director of Association Nourrir Sans Détruire (ANSD).
 He has supported the emergence of a dynamic agroecology farmers movement in eastern Burkina.